schizo-org/schizo.cooking/quickie/README.md

 - Convert them to HTML in `./public_html` (preserving directory structure)
 - Serve the HTML files at `http://localhost:8081/`

+## Unicode and Non-ASCII Filenames

+> [!WARNING]
+> Quickie uses POSIX APIs (`opendir`, `readdir`, `stat`, etc.) and `char *` for
+> filenames, which means UTF-8 and non-ASCII filenames are supported as opaque
+> byte strings on Linux.
+Thus, there is no ASCII-only logic.
+Also, **path length
+> limits are enforced in bytes**, so multi-byte UTF-8 filenames may hit the
+> buffer limit much sooner.
+Fret not though; if your locale and filesystem
+> support UTF-8, Quickie will handle such filenames correctly.
+Works on my
+> machine.

 ## License

 Quickie is licensed under Mozilla Public License Version 2.0.
 Please see